getsentry/sentry-go/echo/README.md

 app.Use(middleware.Logger())
 app.Use(middleware.Recover())

-// Once it's done, you can attach the handler as one of your middlewares app.Use(sentryecho.New(sentryecho.Options{}))
+// Once it's done, you can attach the handler as one of your middleware app.Use(sentryecho.New(sentryecho.Options{}))

-// Setup routes
+// Set up routes
 app.GET("/", func(ctx echo.Context) error {
     return ctx.String(http.StatusOK, "Hello, World!")
 })